Flavor Flav calls out Bernie Sanders for using Public Enemy name for campaign rally

+Public Enemy‘s Chuck D has hit out at his bandmate Flavor Flav following Flav’s outburst at Senator Bernie Sanders.

-Flavor Flav has called out Senator Bernie Sanders after it was announced Public Enemy would be performing at a rally for the presidential hopeful this weekend.
+It was recently announced that Public Enemy would be performing at a rally for the presidential hopeful this weekend, though upon the announcement, Flav revealed that it was only Chuck D that would be performing.

+Flav then presented a cease and desist letter (obtained by Spin), accusing the Sanders campaign of using the Public Enemy name and “likeness, image and trademarked clock in promotional materials” without his permission.

 -